IIIF/website/source/get-started/training/index.md

 ---

 ## Online workshops
-We regularly offer [online workshops]({{ site.root_url | absolute_url }}/get-started/training/online-training) led by expert instructors.
-These are one week long and cover working with the Image and Presentation APIs, and annotating images, through asynchronous learning, Zoom meetings, and a dedicated Slack channel.
+We regularly offer 5-day [online workshops]({{ site.root_url | absolute_url }}/get-started/training/online-training) led by expert instructors.
+These cover working with the Image and Presentation APIs and annotating images using a combination of asynchronous learning, Zoom meetings, and a dedicated Slack channel.

-<div id="upcoming_training"></div>

 ## Self-directed learning
 You can use our [workshop training site](https://training.iiif.io/iiif-online-workshop/) to learn about IIIF on your own.